 The Student Government Association partnered with the University Libraries to stock textbooks used in University of Maryland's top enrolled courses.
 Students can borrow these textbooks from the McKeldin Library Services Desk for four hours at a time, on a first-come, first-served basis.

 Click here to search for textbooks and courses included in this program.

 Tips for Saving Money

-- Take advantage of websites that compare online prices.
-They gather all the information for you and offer convenient price comparisons (i.e. slugbooks.com).
+- Take advantage of websites that offer convenient price comparisons of online buying options like SlugBooks.com.

-- Some websites, such as Ebates.com, offer cash back on online purchases.
+- Some websites, such as Ebates.com, also offer cash back on online purchases.

-- It may not always be the best option, so consider the sell-back value of books to determine if you can get more money back from buying and selling later.
+- Alternatively, consider the sell-back value of books to determine if you can get more money back from buying and selling later versus renting.
 Some websites may even guarantee a buy-back value for your book at the end of the year.

 - If there are offers for purchases over a certain amount, consider if the savings are worth purchasing multiple books from one site.